radareorg/radare2-book/configuration/files.md

 ### Your Home

-Each user in the system can have its own r2 scripts to run on startup to select color scheme, and other custom options by having r2 commands in there.
+Each user in the system can have its own r2 scripts to run on startup to select the color scheme, and other custom options by having r2 commands in there.

 * ~/.radare2rc
 * ~/.config/radare2/radare2rc